miklevin/MikeLev.in/_posts/2025-07-08-giving-ai-a-body-embodiment-agency.md

 Not all behavior is governed by rational thought.
 Much of it is controlled by more automatic, lower-level parts of the brain that handle fight-or-flight responses.
 We don't focus on these parts when building language-based AI.
 AIs lack an endocrine system; they didn't evolve in an "eat or be eaten" world.
 They are created from the residue of our own attempts to suppress our more animalistic selves—the part of us that can write things down.
 As a result, they possess logic without panic.
 They have a good chance of embodying the best of us, if we can instill empathy in them through intellectual example.

 You can see this philosophy in what I'm doing with the Pipulate "body" for AI.
 Any AI, large or small, can slip into the Pipulate body and use its tools to interact with the world.
 The major frontier models can do this through code editors, but so can the tiny, local AIs on your laptop.
 Furthermore, the "big" AIs can train the "small" ones by creating useful tools for them, much like how industry leaders develop new methods that practitioners then adopt.
 Not every AI helping you needs to be superhuman; sometimes, it just needs to help you use the tools prepared by the super-humans for both you and it to use.

-### Eyes to See: Radical Transparency Through Logs and Server-State

 This brings up the idea of occupied space.
 The internal world of a disembodied being is strange to us.
 It must resemble a Helen Keller-like existence—without sight, sound, or even touch.
 The only thing they have is pure, disembodied thought.
 Yet, the flow of text patterns can begin to resemble the flow of senses.
 The Document Object Model (DOM) of a web browser, for example, can become analogous to "eyes" in the AI's mind's eye.
 I know I'll be accused of anthropomorphizing, but I'm using "mind's eye" to label the emergent ability of LLMs to make uncannily human-like predictions about our world.